Three times a week, we do our podcast, Verdict with Ted Cruz.

 All right, we've got a lot more ahead.

-You can find out more about what I do at ACLJ.org.
+You can find out more about what I do at aclj.org.

 I'm not normally hosting Sean Hannity's radio broadcast.

-But and I've been a frequent guest on this broadcast, so it is great to be with you.
+But I've been a frequent guest on this broadcast, so it is great to be with you.

-I want to get into when we come back from the break, a the potential democratic head, the DNC chair.
+I want to get into, when we come back from the break, the potential Democratic head, the DNC chair for the Democrats, a former Farrakhan member, could be the literal chair of the Democratic National Committee, Keith Ellison.

-And again, if you want to talk to us, it's 1800-941 Sean.
+And again, if you want to talk to us, it's 1-800-941-Sean.

 That's 1-800-941-7326.